gopasspw/gopass/docs/features.md

 ### In-place updates to existing passwords

 Running `gopass [generate|insert] foo/bar` on an existing entry `foo/bar` will only update the first line of the secret, leaving any trailing data in place.

+*Note: if the trailing data is marked as YAML (has a line with `---` after the password line), invalid yaml will be removed!*

 ### Disabling Colors